AdobeDocs/experience-manager-learn.en/help/cloud-service/migration/moving-to-aem-as-a-cloud-service/content-migration/faq.md

 If clone environments are used for migration, then it will not impact the live production server resource utilization but has its own downsides regarding synching content between Live production and clone

-### Q: In my source author system, we have SSO configured for the users to authenticate into Author instance.
-Do I have to use User Mapping feature of CTT in this case?

-The short answer is "**Yes**".

-The CTT extraction and ingestion **without** user mapping only migrates the content, the associated principles (users, groups) from source AEM to AEMaaCS.
-But there is a requirement for these users (identities) present in Adobe IMS and have (provisioned with) access to AEMaaCS instance to successfully authenticate.
-The job of [user-mapping tool](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/migration-journey/cloud-migration/content-transfer-tool/legacy-user-mapping-tool/overview-user-mapping-tool-legacy.html) is to map the local AEM user to IMS User so that authentication and authorizations work together.

-In this case, the SAML identity provider is configured against Adobe IMS to use either Federated / Enterprise ID, rather than directly to AEM using Authentication handler.

-### Q: In my source author system, we have basic authentication configured for the users to authenticate into Author instance with local AEM users.
-Do I have to use User Mapping feature of CTT in this case?

-The short answer is "**Yes**".

-The CTT extraction and ingestion without user mapping does migrate the content, the associated principles (users, groups) from source AEM to AEMaaCS.
-But there is a requirement for these users (identities) present in Adobe IMS and have (provisioned with) access to AEMaaCS instance to successfully authenticate.
-The job of [user-mapping tool](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/migration-journey/cloud-migration/content-transfer-tool/legacy-user-mapping-tool/overview-user-mapping-tool-legacy.html) is to map the local AEM user to IMS User so that authentication and authorizations work together.

-In this case, the users use personal Adobe ID and the Adobe ID is used by IMS admin for providing access to AEMaaCS.

 ### Q: What do the terms "wipe" and "overwrite" mean in the context of CTT?

 In the context of [extraction phase](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/migration-journey/cloud-migration/content-transfer-tool/getting-started-content-transfer-tool.html?lang=en#extraction-setup-phase), The options are either to overwrite the data in the staging container from previous extraction cycles or add the differential (added/updated/deleted) into it.
 Staging Container is nothing, but the blob storage container associated with migration set.
 Each migration set gets their own staging container.